 1970

-Since 1950, the number of employees increased from 40 to 90.
-The site in Kaufungen, which had been chosen in the first place because of its expansion possibilities, offered adequate options for a two-storey management building for sales and management to be built on the premises.
+The number of employees increased from 40 to 90 between 1950 and 1970.
+The site in Kaufungen, which had already been chosen with expansion potential in mind, offered sufficient capacity, allowing for the initial construction of a two-storey administrative building for sales and administration on the premises.

 1971

-With the expansion of the factory building by a two-story addition, completed in 1971, the next milestone was laid to continue to secure and expand on the success of the long-standing company.
-In the same year, Hans Siebert passed away and left Dr. Siebert & Kühn GmbH & Co.
-KG to his sons, Werner and Christian.
+With the expansion of the factory building in 1971 through the addition of a two-storey extension, the next milestone was set to further secure and strengthen the success of the traditional company.
+In the same year, Hans Siebert passed away, leaving Dr. Siebert & Kühn GmbH & Co.
+KG to his sons Werner and Christian.

 1973

-With experience in various businesses both in Germany and abroad, the older son, Werner Siebert, joined the company directors in 1973 as the third generation of managing director.
-Under his leadership, the product range was further diversified and expanded – for example, the 4...20 mA transducer for temperature measurement developed by SIKA was patented.
-At the same time, SIKA was developing a product range to monitor and measure flow rate.
+Having gained experience in various companies both in Germany and abroad, the elder son, Werner Siebert, joined the company’s management in 1973 as Managing Director, representing the third generation.
+Under his leadership, the product range was further diversified and expanded—for example, the 4–20 mA transmitter for temperature measurement developed by SIKA was patented.
+At the same time, SIKA developed a product range for monitoring and measuring flow.

 1978

-Production began of battery-operated electronic manual temperature measurement devices for laboratories and workshops.
-The production and sale of a vast range of electronic temperature measurement, control, and monitoring devices for all industry applications.
+The company began producing battery-powered electronic handheld temperature measuring devices for laboratory and workshop use.
+This was followed by the production and distribution of a broad range of electronic temperature measurement, control, and monitoring instruments for all industrial applications.

 1980

-SIKA did pioneering work in the area of dry block calibration instruments for calibrating temperature sensors from -55 °C to 1,300 °C for the quality control of industry systems.
+SIKA is a pioneer in dry block calibration technology, enabling the calibration of temperature sensors from −55 °C to 1,300 °C for quality assurance in industrial applications.

-After the sudden death of Horst Maul in 1985, qualified industrial engineer Christian Siebert was a further member of the family to join the company directors in 1986 as managing partner.
-The clear separation of and concentration on different areas of business led to the consistent further development of the product range.
+Following the sudden death of Horst Maul in 1985, Dipl.-Wirtschaftsingenieur Christian Siebert joined the company’s management in 1986 as a managing partner, representing another member of the family.
+The clear separation and focus on distinct business areas led to the consistent further development of the product portfolio.

 1990